 The dystrophinopathies include a spectrum of muscle diseases The mild end of the spectrum includes asymptomatic increases in serum concentration of creatine phosphokinase and clinical symptoms such as muscle cramps with myoglobinuria and/or isolated quadriceps myopathy.
 The severe end of the spectrum includes progressive muscle diseases that lead to substantial morbidity and mortality.
-When skeletal muscle is primarily affected, they are classified as Duchenne or Becker muscular dystrophy and when the heart is primarily affected, as DMD-associated dilated cardiomyopathy (left ventricular dilation and heart failure).
+When skeletal muscle is primarily affected, they are classified as Duchenne or Becker muscular dystrophy; when the heart is primarily affected, the disease is classified as DMD-associated dilated cardiomyopathy (left ventricular dilation and heart failure).

 Duchenne Muscular Dystrophy

 The dystrophinopathies are X-linked recessive and penetrance is complete in males.
 The gene that codes for dystrophin is the largest known human gene.
 A molecular confirmation of DMD and BMD is achieved by confirming the presence of a pathogenic variant in this gene by a number of available assays.
 The large size of the dystrophin gene results in a complex mutational spectrum with over 5,000 different reported mutations, as well as a high spontaneous mutation rate.